-I have been asked to share my Ceremonial Cacao recipe for some time, and having done a ceremony for the New Moon just last night, I feel inspired to share it while it is fresh in my mind and probably still active in my body.
+I have been asked to share my Ceremonial Cacao recipe for some time, and having held a ceremony for the New Moon just last night, I feel inspired to share it while it is fresh in my mind and still active in my body.

 First, I’d like to say that this recipe is an adaptation of the different methods I have been initiated to, mixed with my own experience preparing cacao.
 I would recommend that you use this recipe as a guideline, but highly encourage you to connect with this sacred medicinal plant and experiment to create your own recipe.

-Before we go into the recipe, I’d like to share that drinking Cacao has become an integral part of my personal healing journey; And it has been beautiful to witness Cacao’s healing wonders on others in the Ceremonies I have guided.
+Before we go into the recipe, I’d like to share that drinking Cacao has become an integral part of my personal healing journey; And it has been beautiful to witness Cacao’s healing wonders on others.
 Make sure to open yourself up to receive whatever IxCacao (the Mayan Goddess of Cacao) has to offer to you at the moment you are connecting with it.

-I like to count approx 40g/person.
-This is double what some recommend, but I think it’s a good amount to experience cacao in a ceremony.
-However when I make cacao for myself in the morning for example I use about 10-15grams.
+I like to count approximately 20g/person (20-40g is the recommended dose for ceremony).
+However when I make cacao for myself in the morning for example I use about 10 grams or less.

 What makes Cacao ‘ceremonial-grade’ is the quality and process (including all the hands it has been through) before it arrives to you.
 The cacao must be 100% pure and organic and should come from Fair Trade.
-I buy mine from Cacao Blessings which was founded by a Panamanian sister who works with indigenous communities here in Bocas del Toro and ensures that they are paid a fair wage.
+I buy cacao from Cacao Blessings which was founded by a Panamanian sister who works with indigenous communities in Bocas del Toro, Panama and ensures that they are paid a fair wage.
 However I encourage you to do a little research to find an ethical organisation that sources from a closer geographical location if possible to limit the impact on our beloved Pachamama.

 Spices are known for their health benefits and I Love my Cacao spicy so I use some of these and all of them sometimes:

 I prefer using ‘whole’ spices but powdered spices also work.

-Traditionally, Cacao was prepared without sweetener, and that is how I drink it myself and how I served it in the first ceremonies I led.
-Being my stubborn self, I wanted to do it the ancestral way or not at all.
+Traditionally, Cacao was prepared without sweetener, and that is how I often drink it myself and how I served it in the first ceremonies I led.
+I wanted to do it the ancestral way or not at all.
 However, I started to notice that some mugs would be left half full, meaning that the bitterness of the cacao was getting in the way of some people experiencing the magic and the benefits of this medicinal wonder.
-I asked myself if my need to do it ‘the right way’ was not a little ego lead and if it wouldn’t be better to offer people the choice to sweeten their cacao.
-I still encourage everyone to try it without sweetened but I also keep a little bowl with honey or agave on the side to meet the needs of the different pallets in the ceremony.
+I asked myself if my need to do it ‘the right way’ was not a little ego led and if it wouldn’t be better to offer people the choice to sweeten their cacao.
+I still encourage everyone to try it without sweetener but I also keep a little bowl with honey or agave on the side to meet the needs of the different pallets in the ceremony.

-I put some water to boil, measuring the water with the amount of cups I want to serve (add an extra 1/2 cup or so to account for evaporation).
+- Put some water to boil, measuring the water with the amount of cups you want to serve (add an extra 1/2 cup or so to account for evaporation).

-Once the water is boiling I place the spices in the pot and leave it to simmer so the spices release their fragrance in the water.
+- Once the water is boiling leave it to simmer so the spices release their fragrance in the water.
 I have noticed that the longer I can leave the spices to simmer the more fragrant the cacao is so it’s worth starting your preparations at least an hour before you want to serve the cacao.
 Preparing the cacao the day before is ideal in my opinion.

-Using another pot, I place the grated cacao in and start adding the fragrant water, little by little.
+- Using another pot, place the grated cacao in and start adding the fragrant water, little by little.
 Stirring continuously to make sure the cacao is dissolving and that it doesn’t burn.
-Only if you can use a strainer I recommend adding in a handful (very approx ha!) of oats and leaving the cacao in the pot to sit with the fire off.

 Et Voila!
 You have a delicious ancestral medicinal elixir.